Orange-OpenSource/ouds-ios/OUDS/Core/Themes/Orange/Sources/_OUDSThemesOrange.docc/OUDSThemesOrange.md

 ### By subclassing

-You may want to define your own theme, thus you can override the ``OrangeTheme`` with your own class or just override the wrappers.
+You may want to define your own theme, thus you can override the ``OrangeTheme`` with your own class or just override the providers.

 You will have to override the tokens wrapper you need.
 To do that, make a subclass of the wrapper you target:
 - spaces tokens are `OUDSSpaceSemanticTokensProvider`
 - sizes tokens are in `OUDSSizeSemanticTokensProvider`
-- colors tokens are all defined in `OrangeThemeColorSemanticTokensWrapper`
+- colors tokens are all defined in `OrangeThemeColorSemanticTokensProvider`
 - borders tokens are in `OUDSBorderSemanticTokensProvider`
 - elevations tokens are in `OUDSElevationSemanticTokensProvider`
 - opacity tokens are in `OUDSOpacitySemanticTokensProvider`